TRIBENZOR® has been proven to help lower blood pressure.

 Let your doctor know about any health conditions you may have

-Tell your doctor if you are allergic to any of the ingredients in TRIBENZOR.
+Tell your doctor if you are allergic to any of the ingredients in TRIBENZOR (see Full Product information for a list of the ingredients in TRIBENZOR).
 Also let your doctor know if you have any of the health conditions listed below:

 |Before you take TRIBENZOR:||